emberjs/guides/source/localizable/addons-and-dependencies/managing-dependencies.md

 ## Other assets

-Assets not available as an addon or Bower package should be placed in the `vendor` folder in your project.
+Third-party JavaScript not available as an addon or Bower package should be placed in the `vendor/` folder in your project.

+Your own assets (such as `robots.txt`, `favicon`, custom fonts, etc) should be placed in the `public/` folder in your project.

 ## Compiling Assets